osrf/gazebo_tutorials/apply_force_torque/tutorial.md

 # Applying force and torque examples

 Let's go through an example of applying force and torque to simple models.
-Open Gazebo and from the insert tab, insert a `Simple Arm` into the scene.
+Open Gazebo-classic and from the insert tab, insert a `Simple Arm` into the scene.
 Then, from the top toolbar, insert a box.
 Make sure the simulation is not paused.

 [[file:files/insert_models.png|800px]]